alfredbaudisch/pardall_markdown/README.md

 - `title`: the post title.
 If not provided, a title will be generated from the post slug.
 - `date`: the date or date-time to be considered for the post, string, ISO format.
 If not provided, the file modification date will be considered as the post date.
 - `published`: a post without `published: true` set will be considered draft.
 The default can be inverted when the configuration `:is_content_draft_by_default` is set to `false`, this way, posts will always be considered as published, unless they contain: `published: false`.
 - `summary`: post description or short content.
+If `summary` is not provided, a summary will be generated from the Post's content/body.
 - `position`: if the post topmost taxonomy has a `:sort_by` rule set to `:position`, this is the value that will be used to sort the post (see below).
 - `slug`: override the post slug.
 As seem above, by default, slugs are generated from the file names and are the main, unique identifier of posts.
   - If you override the slug with this property, make sure to put the full path, prepended by a slash, example: `slug: "/my/custom/slug"`.